Chocolate Amaretto Mousse Cake 3.10 That'll Do Pig

 For the cake:

-In a medium bowl, sift together the flour, cocoa powder, salt, and baking soda.
+In a medium bowl, sift together the flour, cocoa powder, salt, and baking powder.
 Set aside.

 In a large bowl, cream the butter and sugar until light and fluffy.
 Mix in the sour cream and vanilla until smooth.